Manji Shodo UENO/ASAKUSACalligraphy experience in Tokyo日本語Contact

 A calm cultural experience that fits real Tokyo travel days.

 This English section is meant to make planning easier.
-It keeps the mood of the experience visible while giving you direct paths into beginner guidance, format comparisons, and meaningful souvenir ideas.
+It keeps the mood of the experience visible while giving you direct paths into beginner guidance, class choices, and meaningful souvenir ideas.

 Meaningful souvenir